runtimeverification/haskell-backend/booster/test/rpc-integration/README.md

 ## How to add tests or update expected output

-Step 2 above can be run using `--output` instead of `--expect` to (over-)write the output file and check manually that it has the expected contents.
+Step 2 above can be run using `--expect response-foo.json --regenerate` to (over-)write the output file.

 ## Automation

 The shell script `runDirectoryTest.sh` runs the tests in a directory `test-NAME` given as its first argument.
 It will fail on the first error and automatically shut down the server.
+If you want to re-generate all the responses, just call `runDirectoryTest.sh` with `--regenerate`.